 How to wash your cloth nappies can seem like the most daunting part of cloth nappying.
-There’s so much information out there, and if you turn to Facebook groups or forums it seems like there are countless issues.
+There’s so much information out there.
 But it really is so simple, and you won’t spend all your time washing either.
 Promise.

 To start with you need to decide whether to store your dirty nappies in a bucket or wet bag.
 Both work well, just decide what suits your home and lifestyle best.

 A wet bag can go straight into the machine with your nappies so you won’t need to clean it.
 They can also be kept hanging so take up less floor space.
 You’ll need two, so you have one in use whilst the other is being washed.